Operation Hyacinth: Aftermath

-Due to Operation Hyacinth, members of the gay community decided to go "underground" and cover their sexual orientation even deeper, several of them left Poland and the operation itself was criticized by Western mass-media.
-The Polish government denied allegations, spokesman Jerzy Urban, asked in December 1988 by Kay Winthers of the Baltimore Sun, said that such an operation never took place.
+Many members of the gay community went underground as a result of the operation, covering their sexual orientation even deeper.
+When asked in December 1988 by Kay Winthers of the Baltimore Sun, Polish government spokesman Jerzy Urban denied the operation took place.

-The first person who became known as a victim of this operation was a gay rights activist Waldemar Zboralski.

 On December 8, 1988, Professor Mikołaj Kozakiewicz discussed the operation with General Kiszczak.
-The latter admitted that Polish security services owned "pink files", but only with documentation of individuals involved in criminal activities.
-Kozakiewicz later said that he had evidence supporting the claim that files also covered those homosexuals who were not involved in crimes.
-During the same meeting, both discussed creation of the first, legal LGBT organization in Poland.
+The latter admitted that Polish security services owned "pink files", but claimed it was only with documentation of those involved in criminal activities.
+Kozakiewicz later said that he had evidence supporting the claim that files also covered those who were not involved in crimes.
+During the same meeting, both discussed creation of the first legal LGBT organization in Poland.

-In September 2007, two LGBT activists, Szymon Niemiec and www.gaylife.pl's Jacek Adler, asked Institute of National Remembrance to open an investigation against "Communist crime" and General Kiszczak.
-On February 15, 2008, the Institute issued a statement in which it wrote that the operation was legal, in light of the 1980s regulations.
-The Institute refused to open an investigation, claiming that Hyacinth was an operation of preventive character, whose purpose was to infiltrate hermetic homosexual circles and their connections to organized crime.
-This decision was criticized among members of the LGBT community.
+In September 2007, two LGBT activists, Szymon Niemiec and www.gaylife.pl's Jacek Adler, asked Institute of National Remembrance to open an investigation against General Kiszczak.
+On February 15, 2008, the Institute issued a statement refusing to open an investigation, claiming that Hyacinth was an operation of "preventive character" and was legal under 1980s regulations.
+This decision was widely condemned by members of the LGBT community.